etienneabassi/etienneabassi.github.io/_pages/about.md

 ## Current Research

-I currently explore how **tactile signals** can enhance auditory perception of **music and language**, especially under noisy or degraded conditions.
+I currently explore how **tactile perception** can enhance auditory perception of **music and language**, especially under noisy or degraded conditions.

 This includes developing and testing tools for **tactile music rendering**, with implications for accessibility, live performance, and cognitive integration of multisensory information.